New Energy Landscape

 QE Continues

 Quantitative Easing, otherwise referred to in the media as ‘QE’, refers to governments printing money out of thin air in order to stimulate economic growth.
 The US ended their program of QE in late 2014.
 The impression this left with many people was that the need for economic stimulus ended.
-This also goes hand in […]
+This also goes hand […]

 Predicting the Future

 Human nature includes the desire to predict and or anticipate both the immediate and longer term future.
 The reason for doing so is often to eliminate or reduce the fear or anxiety about the unknown.
 Human beings detest uncertainty and will do almost anything to reduce this uncertainty.
-In ancient times people made special offers […]
+In ancient times people made special […]

 Investor Emotions & Media Influence